 It’s 5:30am and I’m watching Chef’s Table on Netflix.

-I actually planned to write about something else this morning, but I was inspired by Francis Mallman – an Argentine chef who was the focus of the episode of Chef’s Table that I was watching.
+I actually planned to write about something else this morning, but I was inspired by Francis Mallman – an Argentine chef and leader who was the focus of the episode of Chef’s Table that I was watching.

 Chef’s Table, if you are not familiar with the show, is a documentary series that profiles a single, world-renowned chef.
 You learn about their backgrounds, their path to success, and their philosophies.